jeffreydwalter/oauth/README.md

 The methods are called in this order:
 - _ValidateUser() or ValidateClient()_ called first for credentials verification
 - _AddClaims()_ used for add information to the token that will be encrypted
-- _StoreTokenID()_ called after the token generation but before the response, programmers can use this method for storing the generated Ids
+- _StoreTokenID()_ called after the token generation but before the response, programmers can use this method for storing the generated IDs
 - _AddProperties()_ used for add clear information to the response

 There is another method in the _CredentialsVerifier_ interface that is involved during the refresh token process.
 In this case the methods are called in this order:
-- _ValidateTokenID()_ called first for TokenId verification, the method receives the TokenId related to the token associated to the refresh token
+- _ValidateTokenID()_ called first for TokenID verification, the method receives the TokenID related to the token associated to the refresh token
 - _AddClaims()_ used for add information to the token that will be encrypted
-- _StoreTokenID()_ called after the token regeneration but before the response, programmers can use this method for storing the generated Ids
+- _StoreTokenID()_ called after the token regeneration but before the response, programmers can use this method for storing the generated IDs
 - _AddProperties()_ used for add clear information to the response

 ## Authorization Server usage example